zengyi/laravel-react/README.md

 ## Laravel ReactJs

 A Simple Todo App that allows a user to perform basic CRUD operations to a mysql database.
-Laravel on the back-end and React.js for the front-en.
+Laravel on the back-end and React.js for the front-end.

 -   User able to create a new task
 -   User able to edit an existing task